ascent12/drm_doc/01_intro.md

 you want.
 For example, [mpv](https://mpv.io/) is capable of playing videos directly to your monitor using DRM.

-Maybe you want to write their own Wayland Compositor library to rival wlroots?
+Maybe you want to write your own Wayland Compositor library to rival wlroots?

 Also, other wlroots developers have said that most of my code touches a lot of arcane stuff, and they don't truly understand what's going on, and why things